THIS WEBPAGE IS ALSO AVAILABLE

 The Miraculous Medal was introduced to the world by St. Catherine Labouré, a novice with the Daughters of Charity of St. Vincent De Paul in France.
 (She's pictured above on the left with the Blessed Virgin Mary).
 In 1830 she received a vision from Mary in which Our Lady appeared inside an oval frame which bore the inscription “O Mary, conceived without sin, pray for us who have recourse to thee.”

 The Blessed Mother asked that this image be put on a medal, saying all who wear it would receive great graces.
-The first medals were stuck in 1832.
+The first medals were struck in 1832.

 Many of those wearing them did indeed receive blessings, including cures for illnesses and seemingly miraculous conversions, and it soon became popularly known as the “Miraculous Medal.”
 Today, the Miraculous Medal is still a wonderful way of showing, and spreading, devotion to both our Lady and our Lord as well!